What is equity release

 • Purchasing a new car

-• Raising funds to gift and support loved one onto property ladder
+• Raising funds to gift and support loved ones onto the property ladder

 • Fund travelling and holidays